shinn1726/Shopify/classification-car data-decision tree/readme.md

 # Executive Summary
 In this analysis, I tried to classify the car data and help users to have a decision for car purchasing.
 I tranded the data using different classification algorithms and tune the parameters to predict the acceptibility of a car.
+Please refer to R script for the details of code.

 # About the Data
 ![Test Image 1](images/dataset.png)